Onglyza Heart Failure FAQs

 If you have experienced any of the symptoms associated with heart failure, do not stop taking the drug but seek immediate medical attention.
 Depending on the severity of the condition, your doctor may recommend oxygen therapy and a change in medication.
 If particularly severe or left untreated, heart failure may require hospitalization or even surgery in order to prevent a heart attack or other serious complications.
 You also may have a legal claim against Onglyza manufacturer AstraZeneca for failing to warn consumers about these risks.

-Onglyza, Heart Failure, and Your Options: Get a Free Claim Review
+Onglyza, Heart Failure, and Your Options: Contact an Attorney

 If you are taking Onglyza or similar medications for the treatment of type 2 diabetes, the last thing you want to deal with is another health condition.
 But if you believe use of the drug contributed to your heart failure, you may be able to file a claim for your injuries.
-Have an injury law attorney familiar with this issue review your claim at no cost to you.
+Contact an injury law attorney familiar with this issue right away to hear about your options.